Training on Research Integrity

 - The course is compulsory for the following groups from NTU and NIE:

-- All Research Staff must complete the RI-ERIC online research integrity course within 6 weeks of their join date.
-For successful course completion on Workday, (1) ALL course content is to be viewed and (2) a score of at least 80% is required for the Quiz.
-Click here (v1.0; updated 16 Oct 2019) for instructions on accessing and completing RI-ERIC on Workday.
-This certification is valid for 4 years, thereafter research staff must complete the ERIC-Concise Recertification (Research) course on Workday.
+- All Research Staff must complete RI-ERIC on Workday within 6 weeks of their join date.
+For successful course completion, (1) ALL course content is to be viewed and (2) a score of at least 80% is required for the Quiz.
+Click here (v1.0; updated 16 Oct 2019) for access guide.
+This certification is valid for 4 years, thereafter research staff will be prompted to complete the ERIC-Concise Recertification (Research) course on Workday.

-- Coursework students, if required by their Schools/Institutes to complete the research integrity course, they can self-enroll to ERIC-STUDENT on NTULearn (effective 11 Oct 2019) via this link.
+- Coursework students, if required by their Schools/Institutes to complete the research integrity course, can self-enroll to ERIC-STUDENT on NTULearn.
 The guide for self-enrolment and completing this course can be found here.
+Please choose the track that is specific to your School/course.

 - The course takes 8 hours to complete in one continuous sitting but you are permitted to save and continue the programme at a later time.